microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 In the presence of the implanted biomedical devices the situation with the imaging becomes even more challenging.
 For murine model studies, a recently published tissue-clearing-based imaging approach [@doi:10.1111/cpr.12578] could be a viable option for the visualization of the peri-implant tissues and vasculature due to the small size of hemimandible samples and availability of transgenic mouse lines.
-Though, there are limitations of such a tissue-clearing imaging approach.
+However, there are limitations of such a tissue-clearing imaging approach.
 Namely;
   i) differential shrinkage among soft and hard tissues, leading to anisotropic distortion in samples where both tissue types (plus eventual metal implant) are present;
   ii) limited imaging depth (around 800 μm in a mouse model [@doi:10.1111/cpr.12578]) due to the challenges of achieving complete transparency of bone tissue.
-Large anisotropic distortion of the sample may lead to the alteration of the common site of interest, namely the implant-tissue interface.
+Significant anisotropic distortion of the sample may alter the implant-tissue interface, a common site of interest.
 The limitation of the maximal achievable imaging depth makes such an approach impractical for usage in large animal models.

-Our presented microangioCT approach does not have such limitations and can be easily applied for visualization of hemimandible and its vascularization in a large animal model like Göttingen minipig (Fig. @fig:5). μAngiofil has noticeably different attenuation than mineralized bone in most species and allows for distinction, segmentation and visualization of soft tissue, bone tissue, vessels filled with the contrast agent as well as metal implants according to their gray values in the histogram (Fig. @fig:6).
+Our presented microAngioCT approach does not have such limitations and can be easily applied for visualization of hemimandible and its vascularization in a large animal model like Göttingen minipig (Fig. @fig:5). μAngiofil exhibits significantly different attenuation properties than mineralized bone in most species and allows for distinction, segmentation and visualization of soft tissue, bone tissue, vessels filled with the contrast agent as well as metal implants according to their gray values in the histogram (Fig. @fig:6).

-To the best of our knowledge, ours is the first study demonstrating non-destructive 3D imaging of the microvasculature of bone in the proximity of metal objects/implants in a large animal model.
+To the best of our knowledge, ours study is the first to demonstrate non-destructive 3D imaging of the microvasculature of bone in the proximity of metal objects/implants in a large animal model.

 ### Limitations of our approach

-To achieve the excellent results shown in this study it is paramount that the contrast agent instillation is performed in a reproducible and controlled way.
+To achieve the excellent results shown in this study it is paramount that the contrast agent instillation must be reproducible and controlled.
 It is thus important that instillation is performed by skilled personnel, with the help of a syringe pump.
 Other contrast agents might be slightly easier to use for instillation but fail to give equally high-quality results, as mentioned above.